superluminar-io/serverless-graphql-workshop/docs/lab3.md

     }
     ```
 - create a comment
-- see if the alarm goes off
+- see, if the alarm goes off

 ## Notifications